EWCunha/EthGlobal-nftRent-elastic/README.md

 Upon the successful completion of a rental both the rentee and lister get a receipt from IPFS which can be used for accounting purposes.

 ## Running the dApp locally
 To run the dApp locally, a Web3 Storage API token is needed.
 Follow [these instructions](https://web3.storage/docs/how-tos/generate-api-token/) to create your own API token.
-After downloading this repository, create a `.env` file in `frontend` folder.
+After downloading this repository, create a `.env` file in the `frontend` folder.
 Copy and paste your created API token in the file with the variable name as `REACT_APP_WEB3_STORAGE_API_TOKEN`.

 In the `frontend` folder, run:
 ```